HOME

 4. Interior

-A. Must have steel firewall and floor pan.
+A..
+All cars should have a steel firewall and floor pan.
+If not steel,

 B. No holes in firewall.